ibm-cloud-docs/solution-tutorials/multi-region-webapp.md

 {: #domain_cis}

-IBM [Cloud Internet Services](https://console.bluemix.net/docs/infrastructure/cis/getting-started.html#getting-started-with-ibm-cloud-internet-services-cis-) is a uniform platform to configure and manage DNS/GLB/WAF/DDoS for web applications.
+IBM [Cloud Internet Services](https://console.bluemix.net/docs/infrastructure/cis/getting-started.html#getting-started-with-ibm-cloud-internet-services-cis-) is a uniform platform to configure and manage the Domain Name System (DNS), Global Load Balancing (GLB), Web Application Firewall (WAF), and protection against Distributed Denial of Service (DDoS) for web applications.
 It provides a fast, highly performant, reliable, and secure internet service for customers running their business on IBM Cloud with three main capabilities to enhance your workflow: security, reliability, and performance.

 When deploying a real world application, you will likely want to use your own domain instead of the IBM-provided mybluemix.net domain.
 In this step, after you have a custom domain, you can use the DNS servers provided by IBM Cloud Internet Services.

 1. Buy a domain from a registrar such as [http://godaddy.com](http://godaddy.com).
-2. Open another browser tab and navigate to the [Internet Services application](https://console.bluemix.net/catalog/services/internet-services) in the {{site.data.keyword.Bluemix_notm}} catalog.
+2. Navigate to the [Internet Services](https://console.bluemix.net/catalog/services/internet-services) in the {{site.data.keyword.Bluemix_notm}} catalog.
 2. Enter a service name, and click **Create** to create an instance of the service.
 3. When the service instance is provisioned, add your domain URL to the Domain name field, and click **Add domain**.

    ![Add domain](https://console.bluemix.net/docs/api/content/infrastructure/cis/images/overview-add-domain.png?lang=en-US)
 4. When the name servers are assigned, configure your registrar or domain name provider to use the name servers listed.

-Come back to the tutorial one day later.
-After you've configured your registrar or the DNS provider, it may require up to 24 hours for the changes to take effect.
+5. After you've configured your registrar or the DNS provider, it may require up to 24 hours for the changes to take effect.
 When the domain's status on the Overview page changes from *Pending* to *Active*, you can use the `dig <your_domain_name> ns` command to verify that the IBM Cloud name servers have taken effect. {:tip}

 ## Add Global Load Balancing to the application